Respiratory

 Lily Pien, MD - Cleveland Clinic

-Reviews the differential diagnosis, pathogenesis, and clinical management of COPD, plus specific treatment regimens, treatment of acute exacerbations, goals of therapy, prognosis, nonpharmacologic management, and smoking cessation.
-A main focus of the text is pharmacologic treatment of COPD, with results of major clinical trials for COPD medication agents reviewed.
-Pertinent clinical issues encountered in the management of COPD are discussed.
-Relevant consensus statements and guidelines on treatment are reviewed and critiqued.
+Targeted to primary care physicians and reviews differential diagnosis, pathogenesis, clinical management of COPD, specific treatment regimens, treatment of acute exacerbations, goals of therapy, prognosis, nonpharmcologic management, and smoking cessation.
+The main focus of the text is pharmacologic treatment of COPD.

 William MacNee, MD - Professor of Respiratory and Environmental Medicine, The University of Edinburgh